 Official launch of Youth actions on Implementation and monitoring of Disability Rights in Zimbabwe

-As a field officer, I engage trained community volunteers in that respective community to spearhead the formation of a treatment buddy group (TRIO) to support the TB person to adhere to treatment.
+As a Field Officer, I engage trained community volunteers in that respective to spearhead the formation of a treatment buddy group (TRIO) to support the TB person to adhere to treatment.

 The composition of a TRIO can be family members, a neighbor or one or two good friends.
 Together with the the trained community volunteers, we work side by side with the infected and affected family to stop the spread of TB.
-We urge family members test for TB as they have direct contact to someone infected.
+We urge family members to get screened for TB as they have direct contact to someone infected.

 The house should have adequate ventilation

 anyone who coughs should be educated on cough etiquette and respiratory hygiene, and should follow such practices at all times

 while smear positive, TB patients should

 - –spend as much time as possible outdoors